maxim-top/im.gitbook/reference/floo-ios/Protocols/BMXGroupServiceProtocol.md

 <a name="//api/name/groupDidCreated:" title="groupDidCreated:"></a>
 ### groupDidCreated:

-Create a group cross-device synchronously
+Create a group

 `- (void)groupDidCreated:(BMXGroup *)*group*`

 #### Discussion
-Create a group cross-device synchronously
+Create a group

 #### Declared In
 * `BMXGroupServiceProtocol.h`